Which Hotel Chains Accept Cats?

 Cats Playing

 When a hotel says it is “pet friendly” there’s one thing you can be sure of: they accept dogs.
 Whether they will accept your Great Dane is another question (the old saw “size matters” applies to your pooch, too, if you plan on taking it on a trip).
 However, what is not such a sure bet is finding a pet friendly hotel that accepts cats.
 Some do, some don’t.
 Why?
 We’re not sure.
 We think hotels should accept all domestic pets but understand why they might make exceptions.
-One person’s beloved pet python might not be the kind of animal that a hotel wants seen in their lobby.
+One person’s beloved pet python might not be the kind of animal that a hotel wants in their lobby.
 But cats?
 C’mon!
-Seems like a no brainer to us.
+Seems like a no-brainer to us.

 And it’s not just that all hotels don’t accept cats; the larger problem is being able to figure out if they do, even after you’ve read their pet policy.
 If the policy is “Two pets up to 50 lbs,” that doesn’t necessarily mean they take cats.
 You have to call to find out.
 Also, most hotel chains leave the pet policy up to the individual properties, so that a Clarion in Auburn, AL, will accept your cat while one in Seekonk, MA, will not.
 It gets complicated.
 And so, knowing how many people love to take their felines with them when they hit the road, Petswelcome has done your homework for you and created a dedicated Cat page to make it easy for you to find hotels that welcome cats in specific cities.